Image default

 The fluid that may be pushed through a hose is called slurry.
 It is made up of cement, water, and topsoil.
 Slurry not only raises the layer of concrete from underneath.

 But it also fills in all the holes and crevices in the earth beneath it.
-When it dries, it solidifies providing strong support.
+When it dries, it solidifies, providing substantial support.

 3. Final Details

-The construction crew will make sure everything is back in place.
-And has returned to the correct initial slope.
-Once the slurry has been injected beneath all the concrete portions that need to be raised.
-They will level off and fill up the 2-inch holes which have been bored into the cement.
+The construction crew will make sure everything is back in place and has returned to the correct initial slope.
+Once the slurry has been injected beneath all the concrete portions that need to be raised, they will level off and fill up the 2-inch holes that have been bored into the cement.

-Regretfully, the rings of new cement that were left over after this restoration will be visible.
-As dirt, the environment, and precipitation get into touch with the surface over time.
-They may fade and become less noticeable.
+Regretfully, the rings of new cement left over after this restoration will be visible.
+Over time, dirt, the environment, and precipitation may get into touch with the surface, causing them to fade and become less noticeable.

 Mudjacking in Topeka